Reliance plans Rs 2.75 lakh cr investment; prepares for larger battle with Adani group | Business

 He, however, insisted he isn't retiring yet and will ''continue to provide hands-on leadership as before''.

-Also, it will forge strategic partnerships through tie-ups and acquisitions to reduce time to market, build manufacturing capabilities, and expand distribution penetration.
+Also, it will forge strategic partnerships through tie-ups and acquisitions to reduce time to market, to build manufacturing capabilities and to expand distribution penetration.

-Reliance will also look at transforming its private labels into consumer brands, with improved quality, packaging, and communication through a focused approach.
+Reliance will also look at transforming its private labels to consumer brands, with improved quality, packaging, and communication through a focused approach.

 The company will also consider strategic investments to expand the category portfolio through M&A.